 The Skew Bridge

-Not many people know about the Hereford to Gloucester Canal, a fairly insignificant waterway, but notable for the extraordinary bridge near Hereford.
+Not many people know about the Hereford to Gloucester Canal, a fairly insignificant waterway, but notable for the extraordinary bridge at Monkhide near Hereford.

 The ancient Egyptians appear to be the first to build arches, but even in its later development by the Romans, the archway was always at right angles to the line of the arch.
 Canals and then railways might cross a road or river at any angle and the problem of how to ensure maximum strength was solved in a most ingenious way.
 Most visitors to Britain drive under or over such arches without taking a second glance, so be warned: if you drive under a brick arch beneath a railway line, stop and have a close look at the line of the bricks.
 You might be surprised.